 Core materials include resources for religion, math, phonics/reading/literature, grammar and composition, history, geography, science, and health.
 Handwriting instruction is included in core resources for kindergarten and first grade.
 CHC recommends elective resources for handwriting beyond first grade.
 They also recommend other elective resources for art, music, character building, and other subject areas up through fourth grade.
-Assignments in these electives are show in the lesson plans.
+Assignments in these electives are shown in the lesson plans.
 For fifth grade and above, they recommend a number of electives, but these are not scheduled into the lesson plans.
-Grades five through seven include space for scheduling in activities toward badges in the Pilgrims of the Holy Family program which is similar to Boy Scout and Girl Scout programs.

 Resources included in CHC courses are almost all current and up-to-date rather than reprints of old books.
 Many of these require no separate teacher’s guide.
 You can read my reviews of some of the individual resources by clicking on links within this review.
 Most families will appreciate that the cost is surprisingly low for complete programs.